Yefym707/Game/README.md

 # Survival Board Game

-This repository contains a small prototype of a turn-based survival board game.
+This repository contains a small prototype of a turn-based survival board game for one to six players.
 The player roams a fog-covered 10×10 grid searching for objectives while avoiding zombies.
 Inventory space is limited so choose carefully what to carry.
 Players may also spend an action to scout an adjacent tile, peeking through the fog before committing to a move.